John Dory – Zeus faber

 Also called Kuparu

-If you are out to catch one of these odd-looking fish a small live-bait is by far the best method.
+If you are out to catch one of these odd-looking fish a small live bait is by far the best method.
 John Dory grows to a maximum size of about 5kg.
 Amazingly they have the ability to change colour to match their surroundings.
 Their bodies are flat and slender.

 John Dory will also readily take small jigs and soft plastics.
 As John Dory are stealth hunters you don’t need to wind the reel fast as the Dory is unlikely to chase your lure.
-John Dory will readily take a mussel bait well tied on to the hook.
+John Dory will readily take a mussel bait well tied onto the hook.

 They aren’t much of a fighting fish when hooked.
 They are instead targeted for their eating qualities which are excellent.
 Their fine delicate flesh makes them one of our very best table fish species.

 Witch or Megrim Flatfish – Arnoglossus scapha